 The Department has issued OOS visor cards to all enforcemnt personnel within the agency and made identifying and properly documenting OOS violations a point of emphasis during annual in-service training.
 Additionally, the monthly OOS catch report is shared with field personnel so that problem areas can be addressed specifically.
-The Department intends for these measures to increase the percentage of OOS carriers identified and detained by 10%.
+The Department intends for these measures to incrimentally increase the percentage of OOS carriers identified until the goal of 85% is attained.